 For Potential Graduate Students

 I am very interested in training diverse and interactive graduate students.
-To apply to join my lab, you will first need to contact me (firstname.lastname@example.org) and explain why you are interested in conducting your graduate research with me at MSU.
+To apply to join my lab, you will first need to contact me (email@example.com) and explain in detail why you are interested in conducting your graduate research with me at MSU.
 I encourage all potential students to contact me by October of the year that they plan to submit an application for graduate school.
 Once we have exchanged a few e-mails and have established that my lab is right for you, I will set up a phone call with you to talk through the process of applying to MSU.
 Applications are typically due at the beginning of December to apply for the following Fall Semester.
 Please note that I cannot take applications at any other time during the year.
 Before contacting me, I strongly encourage you to read some of my recent publications, which can be found at: https://davidbryantlowry.wordpress.com/publications/

 All of the application materials for the PhD programs should be available on the web, but if you have any questions regarding Plant Biology, please let me know.